Water Meter Replacement Program

 Quick and Convenient

 Meter installation appointments can be made to fit your schedule.
 The work typically takes 45 – 90 minutes to complete.
-The meter will be installed on the outside of your home.
-These upgrades will allow The City of St. Albert Utility Services to read the water meter from outside of your house and will eliminate the need for the meter reader to gain access to your property to read the meter.
+The transmitter will be installed on the outside of your home.
+This will allow The City of St. Albert Utility Services to read the water meter from outside of your house and will eliminate the need for the meter reader to gain access to your property to read the meter.

 Prior to the Installation